 Anyway to sign off for today, here’s a fun limerick from Edward Lear – master of the nonsense limerick – purely for your reading pleasure.

 Which he took with his tea,

 That romantic old person of Putney.

-What’s next?boswell cutlery edward Lear fork greywalker kat richardson knife Oxford English Dictionary poly olbion runcilbel Sam Neill samuel johnson splade spoon spork the owl and the pussycat two paddocks
+What’s next?Tags: boswell cutlery edward Lear fork greywalker kat richardson knife Oxford English Dictionary poly olbion runcilbel Sam Neill samuel johnson splade spoon spork the owl and the pussycat two paddocks